 While it is an honored tradition in many cultures to stretch with materials ranging from buffalo horn to walrus tusk it is not a practice favored in modern society.
 The potential complications far outweigh the benefits.
 Borosilicate glass, or implant grade metals such as titanium or stainless steel are superior modern material options that minimize unnecessary risks.
 Additionally, please, never ever ever wear or use acrylic jewelry or tapers in your piercing.

 Different jewelry styles work in different ways.
 Some thread, some use pressure, some twist some pull, some snap.
-For examples on our extensive selection of styles and types and hints and tips on how to use them look at the Jewelry section of the website or come in for a tutorial.
+For example, view our extensive selection of styles and types and hints and tips on how to use them look at the Jewelry section of the website or come in for a tutorial.
 We are happy to show you all the styles and how they work and answer any questions.
 We are also happy to install and remove most anything so please don’t hurt yourselves or your piercings trying to do it alone.

 Often times what people think of as an infection is simply irritation.
 Left unchecked, an irritation can lead to in infection.
 If your piercing is not 100% come into the studio and let us look at it.
 If there is intense redness, heat, dark or odorous discharge or pain, seek a professional medical doctor without delay.
 Important: Bacteria causes infection, not piercings or jewelry.
 Removing jewelry closes piercings and seals infectious waste in the body.
 It is counterproductive to actually treating infection but that does not stop some healthcare workers from allowing personal prejudice to affect professional judgment.